Emergent Weyl-like points in periodically modulated systems: Introduction

-Zhang {\emph{et al.}} recently proposed and studied a 2D phase modulated by a periodic potential~\cite{zhang2023emergent}.
-This system exhibits edge modes with spectral flow dependent on position, in contrast to traditional Chern insulators, where the spectral flow of edge modes depends on momentum.
-Moreover, they suggested that the periodic potential could be experimentally realized through the effects of charge density waves~\cite{huang2021absence,qin2020theory}.
+Zhang {\emph{et al.}}~\cite{zhang2023emergent} recently proposed and studied a 2D phase modulated by a periodic potential.
+Unlike conventional Chern insulators, where the spectral flow of edge modes is momentum dependent, their system exhibits edge modes whose spectral flow depends on spatial position.
+They also suggested that such a periodic potential could be experimentally realized via charge density wave effects~\cite{huang2021absence,qin2020theory}.
+In a related development, Chen {\emph{et al.}}~\cite{chen2024tunable} explored a 2D higher-order topological insulator and demonstrated that the energies of the corner modes can be tuned by a periodic spin-orbital potential.
+Additionally, it has been shown that corner modes can also be controlled via long-range hoppings~\cite{qin2025tunable}.